Calgary: 1887 to 1900

-Finally on January 1, 1894, Calgary was granted a charter by the 2nd North-West Legislative Assembly, officially titled Ordinance 33 of 1894, the City of Calgary Charter elevated the frontier town to the status of a full-fledged city.
+Finally on January 1, 1894, Calgary was granted a charter by the 2nd North-West Legislative Assembly, officially titled Ordinance 33 of 1894, and the City of Calgary Charter elevated the frontier town to the status of a full-fledged city.
 Calgary became the first city in the North-West Territories, receiving its charter a decade before Edmonton and Regina.
 The Calgary charter remained in force until it was repealed with the Cities Act in 1950.
 The charter came into effect in such a way as to prevent the regularly scheduled municipal election in December 1893, and recognizing the importance of the moment, the entire Town Council resigned to ensure the new city could choose the first Calgary City Council.
 Calgary's first municipal election as a city saw Wesley Fletcher Orr garner 244 votes, narrowly defeating his opponent William Henry Cushing's 220 votes, and Orr was named the first mayor of the City of Calgary.

-By late 19th century, the Hudson's Bay Company (HBC) expanded into the interior and established posts along rivers that later developed into the modern cities of Winnipeg, Calgary and Edmonton.
+By late 19th century, the Hudson's Bay Company (HBC) expanded into the interior and established posts along rivers that later developed into the modern cities of Winnipeg, Calgary, and Edmonton.
 In 1884, the HBC established a sales shop in Calgary.
 HBC also built the first of the grand "original six" department stores in Calgary in 1913; others that followed were Edmonton, Vancouver, Victoria, Saskatoon, and Winnipeg.

-In October 1899 the Village of Rouleauville was incorporated by French Catholic residents south of Calgary's city limits in what is now known as Mission.
+In October 1899, the Village of Rouleauville was incorporated by French Catholic residents south of Calgary's city limits in what is now known as Mission.
 The town did not remain independent for long, and became the first incorporated municipality to be amalgamated into Calgary eight years later in 1907.